VigneshVSV/hololinked/README.md

 [![Documentation Status](https://readthedocs.org/projects/hololinked/badge/?version=latest)](https://hololinked.readthedocs.io/en/latest/?badge=latest) [![Maintainability](https://api.codeclimate.com/v1/badges/913f4daa2960b711670a/maintainability)](https://codeclimate.com/github/VigneshVSV/hololinked/maintainability) ![PyPI](https://img.shields.io/pypi/v/hololinked?label=pypi%20package) ![PyPI - Downloads](https://img.shields.io/pypi/dm/hololinked)

+### To Install

+From pip - ``pip install hololinked``

+Or, clone the repository and install in develop mode `pip install -e .` for convenience.
+The conda env hololinked.yml can also help.

 ### Usage/Quickstart

 `hololinked` is compatible with the [Web of Things](https://www.w3.org/WoT/) recommended pattern for developing hardware/instrumentation control software.
 Each device or thing can be controlled systematically when their design in software is segregated into properties, actions and events.
 In object oriented terms for data acquisition: